Codealike/arrayslice/README.md

 Lets say that we do micro-benchmark (even though microbenchmarks have lots of issues).

-We will use an standard backing array of 1000000 floats and do 1000 tries of 100000 elements each starting at offset 49421 (to avoid optimizations at 0) and run those in release mode from the command propmt.
+We will use an standard backing array of 1000000 floats and do 1000 tries of 100000 elements each starting at offset 49421 (to avoid optimizations at 0) and run those in release mode from the command prompt.

 An standard array use would look like this: